symbol/symbol-docs/source/guides/transaction/requesting-mosaics-with-aggregate-bonded-transaction.rst

     :align: center
     :width: 450px

-    Asking for mosaics with an aggregate bonded transaction
+    Asking for mosaics with an AggregateBondedTransaction

 Alice wants to ask Bob for ``20 cat.currency``.